sahaj24/DataTone/README.md

 ## Contact

-For pricing discussions and custom AI solutions, contact our professional team at hello@datatone.xyz
+For pricing discussions and custom AI solutions, contact our professional team at datatoneservices@gmail.com